emilyst/home/README.md

 updates, and any Vim configuration changes will need to need to take effect (and override any persisting configuration in saved views).

 I use this command right now.
+I may script or alias this in the future.

     home pull && home submodule update --init && rm -rf ~/.vim/local/view/*